Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Toddler/Preschool

-Chili peppers, curry, and couscous too—there’s so many unique foods and flavors that your little one probably hasn’t experienced yet.
-Available in several different bilingual editions, this book highlights the different types of yummy cuisine that families eat all around the globe (and shows kids that there’s far more to the culinary landscape than hot dogs and chicken nuggets).
+Chili peppers, curry, and couscous too—there’re so many unique foods and flavors that your little one probably hasn’t experienced yet!
+Available in several bilingual editions, this book highlights the different types of yummy cuisine that families eat all around the globe.

 2. The Swirling Hijaab by Na'ima bint Robert